 Whether your vacation rental comes with bikes or you rent from one of the many bicycle shops around the city, San Diego is a great place to explore on the back of two wheels.

 NOTE: If you are taking the entire family, check out kid-friendly bike rides.
 No matter your skill level, always remember to bring your lock, plenty of water, and a trail map, available online or at any of the bike shops you’ll see along the way in this bike-friendly city.
-Have fun and relax in between activities in one of our spacious and comfortable vacation rentals.
+Have fun and relax in between bike rides in San Diego in one of our spacious and comfortable vacation rentals.